InteropIO/finsemble-seed/README.md

 These commands can be run from your command line in your finsemble directory:

-- `new-fsbl-components` - Creates a new Finsemble component.
+- `finsemble-cli add component <yourComponentName>` - Creates a new Finsemble component.
 This command creates stub css/html/js files inside of src/components.
-- `new-fsbl-react-component` - Same as above but also adds React build dependencies to webpack.
+- `finsemble-cli add component <yourComponentName> --react-component=true` - Same as above but also adds React build dependencies to webpack.

-- `new-fsbl-service` - Creates a new service.
-The terminal will prompt you for a name (omit 'Service' from the name).
-Answer "yes" when asked whether to create a Client.
-Client API files will be created for components to access your service.
+- `finsemble-cli add service <yourServiceName> --create-client=true` - Creates a new microservice.